tech4knowhow/-Professional-Django-Deployment-Guide-ASGI-Uvicorn-/README.md

 👉 To aut run the app on browser nssm is prefered as the .ps1 code should configured throurgh Task Scheduler and it is not better consistent

-### STEP 6 ✅.
-NOTE: CONFIURE THE APP/PROJECT FOR LOCAL NETWORK AND WWW/PUBLIC AS NEED

-### SUMMMARY ✅.
-TO BE CONSIDERED DURING DEPLOY DJANGO WEB APP
+### Step 6 ✅.
+Note: Configure the app/project for local and public as needed
+### Summary ✅.
+Consider the following during deploy Django web appln
-→ Get and locate the app,
+* → Get and locate the app,
-→ Loacalization also consider for gettext and configure it → Install dependency/package to the venv
+* → Loacalization also consider for gettext and configure it
+* → Install dependency/package to the venv
-→ Consider security
+* → Consider security
-→ Run the app use providedcode.ps1 start manually, providedcode.ps1 with Task Scheduler configured, nssm(recommended) → Confiure the app/project for local network and www/public as need
+* → Run the app use providedcode.ps1 start manually, providedcode.ps1 with Task Scheduler configured, nssm(recommended)
+* → Confiure the app/project for local network and www/public as need

 ## 📄 License
 This guide and associated scripts are provided "as-is" for the community.
 Use responsibly.